-The Office of Undergraduate Research is pleased to announce the selection of 54 undergraduate students to receive SURF Awards in support of their summer undergraduate research projects.
-The faculty review committee was impressed by the extremely high caliber of the 80 applications submitted this year.
+The Office of Undergraduate Research is pleased to announce the selection of 56 undergraduate students to receive SURF Awards in support of their summer undergraduate research projects.

 Congratulations, SURF awardees!
-Your academic achievements, curiosity, initiative, and motivation were evident in your applications.
-You have an exciting summer of deep engagement with the process of academic inquiry ahead of you.
+Your curiosity, initiative, and motivation were evident in your applications.
+In spite of the challenges you faced this year, you have an exciting summer of deep engagement with the process of academic inquiry ahead of you.
 We look forward to hearing about all you learn and discover!

 We thank the faculty members who supported SURF applicants in a range of roles: mentors, letter writers, and faculty review committee members.
 SURF represents a collaborative effort between students and faculty.
 This program would not be possible without the support and participation of the UConn faculty!